carblue/acos5/info/card_initialization/README.md

 If Your card was initialized already by other means, then that was probably done by an ACS tool.
 I don't recall all reasons for a need to re-initialization (except i.a. a catch-22), but instead will provide a sanity-check (accessible via pkcs15-init --sanity-check).
 This will print to stdout everything notable about Your card's content.
-The catch-22 with ACS tool card initialization is, that any SE-file (which provides information i.a. about how to do PIN verification) is readable only after PIN verification has been completed.
+The catch-22 with ACS tool card initialization is, that any (Security Environment) SE-file (which provides information i.a. about how to do PIN verification) is readable only after PIN verification has been completed.

 Note, that the philosophy of OpenSC is to have free access (reading always allowed or SM constraints satisfiable without any PIN entry) to PKCS#15 directory file EF.DIR and PKCS#15 object directory file EF.ODF and to all what they point to.